dankuczynski/Project_1/user_stories.md

         When: Employee enters password
         Then: Employee has submitted ticket

-    - As an employee, I should be able to cancel a ticket.
+    - As an employee, I should be able to delete a ticket.
         Give: Employee is on Account page
         When: Employee selects pending ticket
-        When: Employee selects cancel ticket
+        When: Employee selects delete ticket
         When: Employee enters username
         When: Employee enters password
         Then: Employee cancels ticket

-    - As an employee, I should be able to see ticket(s) status.
+    - As an employee, I should be able to see my ticket(s).
         Give: Employee is on Account page
         Then: Employee can see all reinbursement requests